Technology Deep Dive Time-of-Flight (ToF)

 Advancements in machine learning, artificial intelligence, embedded vision, and processing technology have helped innovators build autonomous machines that have the ability to navigate an environment with little human supervision.
 Examples of such devices include AMRs (Autonomous Mobile Robots), autonomous tractors, automated forklifts, etc.

-In this article, we will learn what depth-sensing cameras are, the different types, their working principle, and finally a quick look at the most popular embedded vision applications that use these new-age cameras.
+In this blog, we will learn what depth-sensing cameras are, the different types, and their working principle.
+We will also get to know the most popular embedded vision applications that use these new-age cameras.

-Depth-sensing means nothing but measuring the distance from a device to an object or the distance between two objects.
-A depth-sensing camera is used for this purpose where it automatically detects the presence of any object nearby and measures the distance to it on the go.
+Depth-sensing is the measuring of distance from a device to an object or the distance between two objects.
+A 3D depth-sensing camera is used for this purpose, which automatically detects the presence of any object nearby and measures the distance to it on the go.
 This helps the device or equipment integrated with the depth-sensing camera move autonomously by making real-time intelligent decisions.

 Out of all the depth technologies available today, three of the most popular and commonly used ones are: